 Your industry advocate, NGA promotes and defends the use of glass in the built environment.
 NGA’s advocacy and technical initiatives respond to the relentless, ever-changing challenges to our industry.
 We thank our volunteer members, industry partners and expert consultants who work tirelessly to ensure glass and glazing is at the forefront of all discussions impacting building regulations and innovation in construction.

-works with domestic and international standards and codes bodies
+working with domestic and international standards and codes bodies

-provides education on the benefits of glazing and glass building products
+providing education on the benefits of glazing and glass building products

-represents the glass industry’s best interests on key issues
+representing the glass industry’s best interests on key issues

-Review NGA’s current activities by topic:
+Review current activities

 NGA is actively involved with standards and codes bodies including the International Codes Council, ASTM International and ASHRAE, among others, to promote and defend the use of glass in the built environment.
 Recent activities include: